How to Master the Art of Repurposing Content

 - Create and publish a SlideShare presentation with the same information presented in the resource.

 - Ask one of your executives to share the presentation at an industry event.

-- Record a video of the presentation so you can share it on YouTube.
+- Record a video of the presentation and share it on YouTube.

-- Offer to be a guest speaker on a podcast or radio program where you can share your findings and point listeners to this valuable resource.
+- Offer to be a guest speaker on a podcast or radio program where you can present your findings and point listeners to this valuable resource.

 Repurpose portions of the report into blog posts.

 Then submit them as guest blogs to other publications or publish them on your own site, LinkedIn or Medium.
 Here are a few suggestions.

 - Write separate posts for each of the business proposal templates you created, explaining what they are and how they should be used.